Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 • Centralized audit logging

-• Consistent access policy
+• Consistent access governance

 • Session-level revocation

-This is materially different from:
+This differs materially from:

-• VPN + local app models
+• VPN plus local application environments

-• Legacy VDI with fat clients
+• Legacy VDI with heavy clients

-• Hardware-bound images
+• Hardware-bound endpoint architectures

 The Cost Structure Shift Most Enterprises Miss

-The financial impact is not just hardware elimination.
+The financial shift is not simply hardware reduction.
+It is operational decoupling.

 When onboarding depends on devices:

-• IT becomes logistics
+• IT becomes logistics management

 When onboarding depends on sessions:

-• Security becomes platform policy
+• Security policies live in the platform

-• Faster contract ramp-up and ramp-down
+• Faster contractor ramp-up and ramp-down

-It is optionality.
+The largest advantage is optionality.

 The Strategic Mistake: Treating This as a Tool Choice